Talph/shop/README.md

 # Installation

-*Make sure your CLI/bash/terminal is in the project folder* *Use vs code, however you can use any code editor you like*
+*Make sure your CLI/bash/terminal is in the project folder*<br/>
+*Use vs code, however you can use any code editor you like*

 To install this application, composer >= 2.1 is required.
 On the CLI, execute this command for a complete installation including a working setup:

 <pre>Composer install</pre>

-You will also need to install NPM dependencies for the frontend (make sure you have node installed on your localhost)
+You will also need to install NPM dependencies for the frontend (make sure you have node installed on your computer)

 <pre>npm install && npm run dev</pre>